A multi-dimensional quantum estimation and model learning framework based on variational Bayesian inference: Example: quantum sensing of individual nuclear spins

 Subplot (b) shows the 2D marginalized posterior generated by the VBI procedure (blue), with the ground truth hyperfine values marked as red circles.
 We have selected the conditional probability corresponding to the most likely number of spins, according to $p_n$, as defined in Sec.~\ref{subsec:model_confidence_level}.
 The probability density represented by the blue regions indicates the uncertainty around each spin, as estimated by the algorithm.
-These uncertainty regions are a representation of the covariance matrix used to determine the ML metrics.
-The red stripe marks the threshold on the parallel hyperfine.
-Note that, in plotting only the marginal of the posterior, we are discarding the information about the correlations between the spins (Section \ref{subsec:postprocessing_nanonmr}).
-This information can however be useful in the computation of the error for quantities depending on multiple spins, or in providing the most information to inform adaptive measurements.
+The red stripe marks the threshold on the {orthogonal} hyperfine coupling.
+Note that, in plotting only the marginal of the posterior, we are discarding the information about the correlations between the spins (Section~\ref{subsec:postprocessing_nanonmr}).
+This information can however be useful in the computation of the error for quantities depending on multiple spins, or in providing more accurate confidence levels to inform adaptive measurements.

-Subplots (c) and (d) list, respectively, the ground truth hyperfine values for the $n=15$ spins, and the estimated values.
+Subplots (c) and (d) list, respectively, the ground truth hyperfine values for the $n=15$ spins and the estimated values.
 As explained above, the number of spins in each cluster is not necessarily an integer, and it can be interpreted in a probabilistic sense as the average number of spins at that position according to the posterior.

-The total measurement duration is computed as $T_{\text{tot}} = \sum_{j=1}^M R N_\pi \tau_j + T_{\text{oh}}$, with $T_{\text{oh}}$ being an overhead time that takes into account $10 \mus$ for the initialization and readout of the NV center for each DD sequence, $37$ ns for each $\pi$-pulse \cite{abobeihOnesecondCoherenceSingle2018}.
-We ignore the non-deterministic overhead introduced by NV charge state instabilities, spectral diffusion and measurement-based initialization of the NV's own $^{14}$N nuclear spin.
+The total measurement duration is computed as $T_{\text{tot}} = \sum_{j=1}^M R \left( 2 N_\pi \tau_j + T_{\text{oh}} \right)$, with $T_{\text{oh}}$ being an overhead time that takes into account $10\,\mu\text{s}$ for the initialization and readout of the NV center for each DD sequence, and $37$ ns for each $\pi$-pulse \cite{abobeihOnesecondCoherenceSingle2018}.
+We ignore the non-deterministic overhead introduced by NV charge state instabilities, spectral diffusion, and {(optional)} measurement-based initialization of the NV's own $^{14}$N nuclear spin.

-In Fig~\ref{fig:complete_metrics} we report the ML metrics (recall, precision and F$_1$-score) obtained in simulation for multiple environments and multiple number of measurements.
-Intuitively, recall indicates the ability of the algorithm to avoid false negatives, i.e. mistakenly not flagging the presence of spins.
-When recall is $0.5$ the number of spins not identified is the same as the number of spins correctly signaled.
-Similarly, precision indicates the ability of the algorithm to avoid false positives.
-When precision is $0.5$, the number of false positives is as large as the number of spins correctly identified.
-Ideally, one would aim at precisions and recalls close to one, which implies having the F$_1$ score also close to one.
+In Fig.~\ref{fig:complete_metrics} we report the ML metrics (recall, precision, and F$_1$-score) obtained in simulation for multiple environments and multiple numbers of measurements.

 Finally, we report the results for the average error (in kHz) for the simulated estimation of $A_z$ and of $A_{\perp}$, in Table~\ref{table:error_parallel} and Table~\ref{table:error_orthogonal}, respectively.